bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 * Audio wait time is in Redux
     * Make sure to linger on last turn before declaring winner

-# TODO: Nice to have
-* Make player cards grid

 # TODO: Game options
 * getBestPointedMovesForTurn
     * Starting to look ugly, refactor